 If our state's licensing or other government agency requires physician approval for us to use topical medications/lotions such as sunscreen, insect repellent, diaper ointments, or teething gels on your child, the School Director will provide you with the appropriate forms.
 If sunscreen or insect repellent needs to be applied, directions must be provided in writing on the Sunscreen/Insect Repellent Permission form with the specific name of the product and times of applications.
 We are not able to share products among children.
+All Sunscreen and/or Mosquito sprays must be in a non-aerosol container.
 Our staff will assist in the application of the products and will keep the products in a safe and secure location, out of the reach of children.